YOUR DECISIONS AFFECT

 Head of DE&I

 Zara is still here.
-She works from home three days a week.
-She told me last month that the office feels different.
+Three days from home.
+She said the office feels different.
 I asked if that was good.
-She said: ‘It is quieter.
-I do not know if that is the same thing.’
+She said: ‘It’s quieter.
+Not sure that’s the same thing.’

 She still has the spreadsheet.
-She said she will delete it when she stops needing to check.
+She’ll delete it when she stops needing to check.

 The pattern was the evidence.
 The system was the defendant.